Annual End of Summer Celebration at Centennial High School

 Admission is free.
 Food, balloon animals, carnival games, cotton candy, ice-cream, and inflatables are available for purchase.
 Proceeds from the carnival support Centennial High School student clubs.

-This fun event is sponsored by the City of Roswell, Carl Black, Aurora Cineplex and The Fringe, Wal-Mart, Sam's Club, and Fulton County Schools.
+This fun event is sponsored by Carl Black, Smile Doctors, Steel City Pops, Wal-Mart, Sam's Club, and Fulton County Schools.

 - Carnival games with prizes, giant inflatables, face painting, and fun tattoos!